-Through the University of Delaware Article DELivery Service, University of Delaware faculty, staff, graduate students, and undergraduate students may request copies of articles and book chapters from materials available in University of Delaware Library print and microform collections.
-Interlibrary Loan (ILL) staff will copy articles or book chapters and deliver them electronically to users’ ILL accounts.
+Through the University of Delaware Article DELivery Service, University of Delaware researchers may request copies of articles and book chapters from materials available in University of Delaware Library print and microform collections.
+Collections Sharing and Delivery staff will copy articles or book chapters and deliver them electronically to users’ ILL accounts.

 This service is offered free of charge.